 We also expect a reduction in supply on the rental market over the next few years (please see question 7- last paragraph).
-Any noticeable reduction in supply will have the corresponding increase in rental prices.
-The rental market works like a “perfect” mini economic world, when there is an in balance between supply and demand prices are affected with a matter of weeks.
+Any noticeable reduction in supply will have a corresponding increase in rental prices.
+The rental market works like a “perfect” mini economic world when there is an imbalance between supply and demand prices that are affected by a matter of weeks.

 7. How do you see your business changing in the next 12-24 months?